Chevron Phillips Chemical

-Chevron Phillips Chemical Company, LLC is a petrochemical company jointly owned by Chevron Corporation and Phillips 66.
-The company was formed July 1, 2000 by merging the chemicals operations of both Chevron Corporation and Phillips Petroleum Company.
-As equally-owned company, it is governed by a board of directors composed of three members from each of the parent companies.
+Chevron Phillips Chemical (CPChem) is a petrochemical company that is a 50/50 joint venture between Chevron Corporation and Phillips 66.
+The company was formed July 1, 2000, by merging the chemicals operations of both Chevron Corporation and Phillips Petroleum Company.
+As equally owned company, it is governed by a board of directors composed of three members from each of the parent companies.
 The company was actually named in a coin toss to determine which parent company name would be first and which would be last.